-As a rule of thumb, for a person to be brisk walking, they need to move at a maximum speed of 4.5 mph.
-A person should aim to do a brisk walk every day for at least 30 minutes.
+As a rule of thumb, for a person to be brisk walking, they need to move at a maximum speed of

 A 2017 report also suggests that brisk walking can positively impact people’s health and is an accessible method for helping people increase their activity levels.